Rental Portfolio Strategies · · 13 min read

 Define Income Properties and Their Importance in Real Estate

-Income assets are a type of income producing property that refers to real estate investments primarily acquired to generate revenue through rental income or appreciation.
+Income properties are a type of asset that refers to real estate primarily acquired to generate revenue through rental income or appreciation.
 These assets typically include:

 • Residential units